lorenz369/hgp_detr/README.md

 pip install -U 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'
 ```
 That's it, should be good to train and evaluate detection models.

+Take a look at the detr_hands_on.ipynb.
+Shows how to load a model from hub, generate predictions, then visualize the attention of the model (similar to the figures of the paper).

 To train a lightweight example configuration on the HGP dataset (GPU):
 ```